ISN Clinical Research

 Are you interested in applying to the ISN Clinical Research Program in French?
 Contact the Clinical Research Coordinator before March 1 via the Contact section below.

-The course was open to ISN members from the region who:
+The ISN Scientific Writing Course course is destined to ISN members and who:

 - Speak and write English fluently